 Avoiding water-damaged cars

-After an event like Hurricane Sandy, there will be many flood damaged cars for sale, and it’s important to know how to avoid ending up with one.
+After an event like a hurricane, there will be many flood damaged cars for sale, and it’s important to know how to avoid ending up with one.
 Even if floods aren’t a cause for concern in your area, flood-damaged cars are sometimes resold on the opposite side of the country 6-12 months later.

 If you’re in the market for a used car (or will be in the next year or so), the only way to really know the full story is to have a qualified mechanic inspect it.
 You can also run a check on the car’s title history through services like CARFAX.
 These investigations will help ensure that the car you’re interested in isn’t a flood-damaged lemon in disguise.